arogozhnikov/python3_with_pleasure/README.md

 ## Explicit difference between 'true division' and 'integer division'

-This may be not a good fit for system programming in python, but for data science this is definitely a positive change
+For data science this is definitely a handy change (but not for system programming, I believe)

 ```python
 velocity = distance / time